Brand Hong Kong: Visual design

-In 2010, following a Government review, the dragon logo was updated, making the dragon head smaller and incorporating three streak of ribbons behind the dragon's head.
-It also brought a more colourful design, referring to Hong Kong's "diversity and dynamism".
+In 2010, following a government review, the dragon logo was updated, making the dragon head smaller and incorporating three streaks of ribbons behind the dragon's head.
+It also brought a more colourful design, referring to Hong Kong's "diversity and dynamism."
 The blue and green ribbons symbolise the blue sky and sustainable environment of Hong Kong, while the red ribbon symbolises Lion Rock, indicating the "can-do" spirit of the Hong Kong people.

 Criticism

 Design

-Upon unveiling of the new-style "ribbon" logo in 2010, it was criticized that the fees paid to the branding company could not be justified by the limited updates to the logo.
-The article also included interview quotations from the designer of the previous brand image, who disliked the removal of the 'HK' and '香港' characters from the dragon 'flames', suggesting that the change reduced the meaning of the brand.
+Upon unveiling of the new "ribbon" logo in 2010, there was criticism around the fees paid to the branding company and how they could not be justified by the limited updates to the logo.
+The article also included interview quotations from the designer of the previous brand image, who disliked the removal of the "HK" and "香港" characters from the dragon flames, suggesting that the change reduced the meaning of the brand.

 Branding

-Despite the promotion from the government to build such an image to the city, criticism has been raised throughout the years.
+Despite the government's promotions and attempts to build this image for the city, criticism has been raised throughout the years.
 Incidents such as racist acts to ethnics minorities from police, news about Hong Kong's low city competitiveness rankings and low liveability rankings, and the intense conflicts between Hong Kong people and the Chinese government has raised doubt to such branding to the city.

+2019-2020 Hong Kong Protests

+The protests drew international attention, highlighting issues related to democracy and human rights.
+This shifted the global narrative around Hong Kong from its status as a thriving financial hub to a city facing significant political unrest.
+The protests sparked a stronger sense of local identity among many residents, emphasizing civic engagement.
+However, this also led to divisions within the community and challenges in fostering a cohesive identity for BrandHK.
+However, the protests has significantly subsided in 2020.